RMoore35/Detroit-Crime-And-Home-Sales/README.md

 THIS IS A WORK IN PROGRESS

-*****Update as of 12/13/2020: I will be uploading a few new excel files shortly, along with some python files analyzing house sale price and crime by both zip code and trends over time.
+*****Update as of 12/13/2020: I will be uploading a few new excel files shortly, along with some python files analyzing house sale price and crime by both zip code and trends over time. "combined_data.xlsx" is the first of these files and includes a regression of the sum of violent crime onto house sale price.
+I will be duplicating this in python and performing a little more analysis, again, just for illustration purposes.

 There are several Tableau images in this repo.
 Those were created for illustration purposes only.
 The first image shows the number of violent crimes vs. the average sale price.
 This includes all counties in Detroit for which I had data for both.
 The second image shows the sum of the